 Verify that when the test piece is inserted into the defined area at any time during machine motion, the dangerous parts of the machine come to a stop with no apparent delay.

-Remove the test piece from the defined area and reset the latch output (system key reset), verify:
+Remove the test piece from the defined area, verify:

 The machine does not automatically restart, and the initiation devices must be engaged to restart the machine.